MatthiasEschhold/domain-driven-design-cards/README.md

 Download as zip-file, fork or clone the repository.

+You find a detailed description in ENGLISH and GERMAN below.

 ## Enable Domain-Driven Design with Gamification

 Domain-Driven Design Cards offer valuable methodological support for a range of strategic and